 assigned to designated disability examiners who have the knowledge, training, and

 experience to effectively carry out the fast-track process, and meet the qualifications

 set forth in DI 23022.010D in this section;

 designated simultaneously (as applicable) as a TERI case, PD or PB claim, and QDD

 case to ensure continued priority handling if the adjudicator removes the case from

 NOTE: Although not all CAL cases involve terminal illness they are similar to TERI cases.

-For example, a person with a spinal cord injury could qualify as CAL – even if he
+For example, a person with a spinal cord injury could qualify as CAL – even if they

 NOTE: To access the eView CAL page, select the hyperlink labeled "CAL" in the top right